brxdlxy/bradvsbrad.com/src/posts/mandalas.md

 tags:
   - project
   - art
+  - mandala
 ---

-I recently watched a couple of Skillshare classes on how to draw mandalas.
-This is my first attempt at drawing one.
-I was hoping for the more detailed and traditional mandala look but as I worked through the 4th and 5th layers,  I think I lost my focus or grew impatient with repetition.
+I recently watched a couple of Skillshare courses on how to draw mandalas.
+As this my first attempt,  I wanted to follow the orderly concepts and rules provided by the course.
+However, my mandala's repeating shapes all try to escape their home column after three or four rings.
+Maybe I'll find the patience on the next try, but also, I'm not hating the twists in this one.
+It's just not what I had envisioned at the start.

-After scanning it into photoshop, I had fun applying different combinations of colors and gradients to the background and foreground.
+After scanning it into photoshop, I had a great time applying different combinations of colors and gradients to the background and foreground.
 Here are a few of my favorite combos.

 <ul class="mandalas-grid">